KILTprotocol/sdk-js/packages/did/README.md

 )

 // Sign the DID operation using the old DID authentication key.
-// This results in an unsigned extrinsic that can be then signed and submitted to the KILT blockchain. const didSignedUpdateExtrinsic = await fullDID.authorizeExtrinsic( didUpdateExtrinsic, keystore as KeystoreSigner<string>, aliceKiltAccount.address
+// This results in an unsigned extrinsic that can be then signed and submitted to the KILT blockchain by the account
+// authorised in this operation, in this case Alice. const didSignedUpdateExtrinsic = await fullDID.authorizeExtrinsic( didUpdateExtrinsic, keystore as KeystoreSigner<string>, aliceKiltAccount.address
 )

-// Submit the DID update tx to the KILT blockchain after signing it with the KILT account specified. await BlockchainUtils.signAndSubmitTx( didSignedUpdateExtrinsic, aliceKiltAccount,
+// Submit the DID update tx to the KILT blockchain after signing it with the authorised KILT account. await BlockchainUtils.signAndSubmitTx( didSignedUpdateExtrinsic, aliceKiltAccount,